Michael D. Ramsey

 ____________________________________

-SYMPOSIUM ARTICLES AND OTHER PUBLICATIONS:
+SYMPOSIUM ARTICLES AND OTHER INVITED PUBLICATIONS:

 · Response: Directing Military Operations, 87 Texas L. Rev. See Also 29 (2009), available at www.texaslrev.com/seealso/volume-87/prakash/response-directing-military-operations.html (commenting on Saikrishna B. Prakash, The Separation and Overlap of War and Military Powers, 87 Texas L. Rev. 299 (2008)).